SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/ActionofPorts/CreatePorts/README.md

 #Create Ports

-This sample demonstrate how to add ports when initializing the node.
+This sample demonstrates how to add ports when initializing the node.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/ports?theme=fluent